kadikraman/react-native-v2/lessons/debugging.md

 description: 'Debugging tools and tips'
 ---

 As developers, we spend a whole lot of time debugging, especially when learning something new.
-Here are some debugging tips for React Native.
+Let's look at some debugging tips for React Native.

 ### Debug menu